Knowles223/BIOL3070--Knowles-/Final-Project-Rmd.md

 # ABSTRACT

-Fill in abstract… Write this last, after finishing methods, results, and discussion.
-Summarize the overall study question, approach, results, and conclusion in a short paragraph.
+This research project investigated the effect of location (Northern vs. Southern counties in Utah) on the abundance of fireflies observed.
+The data was collected from various locations, and the counts of fireflies were compared by region using visualization analysis (box plot and violin plot) and also using a quasipoisson regression, which is used when the data collected is over-dispersed.
+The analysis indicated a significant difference in firefly abundance across regions.
+However, the region with the higher abundance was the opposite of the original hypothesis.
+The Southern counties in Utah showed a higher abundance of fireflies compared to the Northern counties.
+After examining these findings, it is important to understand the importance of choosing appropriate statistical models and tests for ecological data, which suggests that the region in Utah may affect firefly abundance.

 # BACKGROUND

-Fireflies are a very interesting species that many researchers want to look into due to their glowing abilities.
+Fireflies are a fascinating species that many researchers are interested in due to their glowing abilities.
 They are classified in the Lampyridae family of insects.
-According to firefly conservation and research there are 2400 firefly species in 144 genera (Firefly conservation and research, 2025).
-According to a study conducted in 2023 it was determined that water is a vital source for fireflies and it is required for them to thrive in their various environments.
+According to Firefly Conservation and Research, there are over 2400 firefly species in 144 genera (Firefly Conservation and Research, 2025).
+According to a study conducted in 2023, it was determined that water is a vital source for fireflies and is required for them to thrive in their various environments.
 Fireflies have a preference for areas with high humidity and constant moisture.
 They also prefer areas with abundant trees and various types of grasses (Qing & Lin, 2023).
-Fireflies need to lay their eggs in most soil or even in damp tree trunks.
+Fireflies need to lay their eggs in moist soil or even in damp tree trunks.
 Many fireflies are found in tropical regions, but there are a few fireflies that can be found in dry forests or arid environments, but only during the rainy seasons.
 These fireflies can be found in every part of the world except for Antarctica.
-These kinds of conditions are more common in the Northern areas of Utah instead of the Southern areas of Utah (Grimaldi, 2025).
+These kinds of conditions are more common in the Northern areas of Utah compared to the Southern areas of Utah (Grimaldi, 2025).

-There is a wide variety of climates within the state of Utah and some of these variations are based on Norther and Southern areas.
-The more South you move, the less rainfall you see and a smaller amount of green vegetation.
-Utah is an arid climate that has very little rainfall accumulate annually and can receive less than 15 inches of rain in a year and was found that the Northern areas of Utah tend to be cooler on average than the Southern Utah regions.
-During the whole year there is a tendency for the Northern regions of Utah to also receive more rain than the Southern regions (GottAgoUtah_admin, 2024).
+There is a wide variety of climates within the state of Utah, and some of these variations are based on the Northern and Southern areas.
+The further South you move, the less rainfall you see and the smaller amount of green vegetation.
+Utah has an arid climate with little annual rainfall, receiving less than 15 inches of rain per year.
+It was found that the Northern areas of Utah tend to be cooler on average than the Southern Utah regions.
+During the whole year, there is a tendency for the Northern regions of Utah to also receive more rain than the Southern regions (GottAgoUtah_admin, 2024).

 # STUDY QUESTION and HYPOTHESIS